Frequently Asked Questions

 - 10 Mapping Companies were contracted to work on this project during September of 2017

-- Companies will be assigned to phase 1 towns by early November of 2017
+- Companies were assigned to phase 1 towns in November of 2017

 - 73 towns will have updated or newly created data by mid-2018.
 The remaining sections of the state will be done in the ensuing 2 years.